swarooprm/CSE576HW/tasks/README.md

 `task196b_sentiment140_answer_generation` | Given a tweet and boolean question, generate yes or no. | Answer Generation `task197a_mnli_domain_answer_generation` | Given two sentences, write a single word describing the common genre to which they belong. | Answer Generation
 `task197b_mnli_domain_answer_generation` | Given two sentences, write a single word describing the common genre to which they belong. | Answer Generation
+`task197c_mnli_domain_answer_generation` | Given two sentences, write a single word describing the common genre to which they belong. | Answer Generation
 `task198a_mnli_domain_classification` | Given two sentences and 10 genre choices, determine the genre to which the sentences belong. | Classification
 `task198b_mnli_domain_classification` | Given two sentences and 10 genre choices, determine the genre to which the sentences belong. | Classification
 `task199a_mnli_classification` | Given 2 sentences, determine if they clearly agree or disagree with each other or if they cannot be answered. | Classification